ThinkEQ/assembly-solutions-ltd/src/pages/product/cable-looms.md

       text: >-
         As a company committed to high quality and approved to industry standard ISO 9001, every cable loom we produce is manufactured to exact specification.
+All our [wiring
+        looms](www.assembly-solutions.com/wiring-loom) and [wiring
+        harnesses](www.assembly-solutions.com/wiring-harness) are 100%
-All our cable looms and harnesses are 100% electrically tested and only if they pass, will they go through to packing and despatch.
+        electrically tested and only if they pass, will they go through to packing and despatch.

         Our cable loom division is led by fully qualified design engineers who not only assist with initial design and development but are always on hand to help with any last-minute technical changes.